docker context create

 $ docker context create --from existing-context my-context

-If the --from option is not set, the context is created from the current context:
+If the --from option isn't set, the context is created from the current context:

 $ docker context create my-context